What You Need to Know About Apple’s iOS 14 Update

 - Review and update all ad sets that will be impacted after the transition.

-- Update your Business App, if applicable, to Facebook’s SKD for iOS 14 V.8.0 to help personalize ads delivered to devices on iOS 14, and to continue receiving app conversion events reporting from iOS 14 devices.
+- Update your Business App, if applicable, to Facebook’s SDK for iOS 14 V.8.0 to help personalize ads delivered to devices on iOS 14, and to continue receiving app conversion events reporting from iOS 14 devices.
 This can be done from Events Manager, but only app admins can make the required changes.

 Facebook has created a Resource Center available through Ad Center with personalized checklists to help guide you through the necessary actions.